Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Synthea_Healthcare_Analysis/Findings/recommendations.md

 # Recommendations

-The recommendations below are analytical recommendations based on the patterns identified in the synthetic Synthea dataset.
+The recommendations below are based on patterns identified in the synthetic Synthea dataset.

-They are not clinical recommendations and should not be interpreted as guidance for real patient care.
+They are intended as analytical and operational recommendations rather than clinical guidance.

 ---

-## 1. Review High-Utilisation Patients Separately
+## 1. High-Utilisation Patients May Benefit From More Focused Review

-Only 1.29% of patients were classified as High Utilisation, but individual patients within this segment recorded very large numbers of encounters.
+Only 1.29% of patients were classified as High Utilisation, yet this small group recorded very high numbers of healthcare encounters.

-### Recommendation

-Create a dedicated high-utilisation patient view combining:

-- encounter count
-- age
-- condition burden
-- encounter class
-- healthcare cost
-- medication activity
-- procedure activity

-This would help identify whether high service use is associated with multimorbidity, repeated routine care, acute events or specific treatment pathways.
+A healthcare organisation could consider reviewing high-utilisation patients as a distinct segment to better understand whether repeated service use is associated with multimorbidity, frequent routine care, acute events or complex treatment needs.

+Combining encounter frequency with age, condition burden, treatment activity and healthcare cost could provide a more complete view of this group.

 ---

-## 2. Combine Utilisation With Condition Burden

-Encounter count alone does not fully describe patient complexity.
+## 2. Patient Complexity Should Be Assessed Using More Than Encounter Count

-Older patients showed both higher encounter frequency and substantially greater condition burden.
+Older patients showed both higher healthcare utilisation and greater condition burden.

-### Recommendation

-Use utilisation and distinct condition count together when segmenting patient complexity.

-A future patient-level analytical model could combine:

-- number of encounters
-- number of distinct conditions
-- age group
-- total claim cost
-- inpatient or emergency activity

-to create a more complete patient complexity profile.
+This suggests that encounter frequency alone may not fully represent patient complexity.

+Healthcare utilisation analysis could therefore be strengthened by considering encounter count alongside distinct conditions, age, healthcare cost and acute-care activity.

 ---

-## 3. Include Age in Healthcare Capacity Analysis
+## 3. Older Patient Groups May Require Greater Service Capacity

 Patients aged 65+ recorded 27,615 encounters and an average of 18.56 distinct conditions per patient.

-### Recommendation

-Age should be included as a key dimension when analysing:

-- service demand
-- encounter frequency
-- condition burden
-- treatment activity
-- healthcare expenditure

-Older age groups should be analysed separately when investigating resource utilisation.
+This suggests that older patient groups may place greater demand on healthcare services because of both higher utilisation and greater condition burden.

+Age could therefore be an important factor in service-demand analysis, resource planning and workload forecasting.

 ---

-## 4. Analyse Inpatient and Emergency Cost Drivers Separately
+## 4. Inpatient and Emergency Care Should Be Monitored as High-Cost Service Areas

 Inpatient and emergency encounters had the highest average claim and out-of-pocket costs.

-### Recommendation

-Create a focused analysis of these encounter classes to identify:

-- most frequent associated conditions
-- high-cost procedures
-- repeat patients
-- average cost by condition
-- total cost by condition
-- common treatment pathways

-This would provide a clearer view of what drives high-cost acute care.
+Although these encounter types occurred less frequently than wellness or ambulatory care, their average financial burden was considerably higher.

+Healthcare cost analysis could therefore give particular attention to inpatient and emergency activity when identifying major cost drivers.

 ---

-## 5. Evaluate High-Cost Conditions Using Cost and Volume Together
+## 5. High-Cost Conditions Should Be Evaluated Using Both Cost and Frequency

-Several rare conditions produced extremely high average claim costs.
+Several severe conditions were associated with very high average claim costs.

-For example, some of the highest-cost conditions occurred in only one or a few encounters.
+However, some of the highest average values were based on only a small number of encounters.

-### Recommendation

-Do not rank conditions using average claim cost alone.

-Use at least the following measures together:

-- average claim cost
+This means that average claim cost alone may overstate the overall importance of rare conditions.
-- total claim cost
-- encounter count
-- patient count

-This reduces the risk of treating rare but expensive events as the largest overall cost drivers.
+Condition-level cost analysis would be more informative when average cost is considered alongside total cost, encounter volume and number of affected patients.

 ---

-## 6. Separate Diagnoses From Social and Contextual Findings
+## 6. Clinical Diagnoses Should Be Distinguished From Social and Contextual Findings

-The Conditions table contains clinical diagnoses alongside findings such as employment status, stress, social isolation and other social observations.
+The Conditions table contains medical diagnoses alongside employment information, social findings, behavioural observations and other contextual records.

-### Recommendation

-Create a classification field that separates records into categories such as:

-- clinical disorder
-- finding
-- social determinant
-- situation
-- pregnancy-related record
-- other

-Disease-specific reporting should then use only clinically relevant diagnosis categories.

-This would make condition rankings and Power BI visuals more interpretable.
+This creates a risk of misleading rankings if all records are presented as diseases.

+Separating clinical disorders from broader findings and social information would improve the accuracy and interpretability of disease-focused reporting.

 ---

-## 7. Analyse Preventive and Behavioural Health Activity Separately
+## 7. Preventive and Behavioural Health Activity Should Be Reported as Distinct Service Categories

-Health and social-care assessments, depression screening, anxiety assessment and substance-use screening were among the most frequent procedures.

-### Recommendation

-Separate procedure reporting into groups such as:

-- preventive care
-- behavioural-health assessment
-- diagnostic procedures
-- therapeutic procedures
-- monitoring and follow-up
+Several of the most common procedures involved depression screening, anxiety assessment, substance-use assessment and health and social-care evaluation.

+This suggests that a substantial proportion of recorded healthcare activity relates to prevention, behavioural health and social assessment.

-This would provide a clearer understanding of the type of healthcare activity being delivered.
+Separating these activities from diagnostic and treatment procedures could provide a clearer picture of how healthcare services are being used.

 ---

-## 8. Use Cost Bands as an Exploratory Segmentation Tool
+## 8. Cost Segmentation Can Support More Focused Healthcare Cost Analysis

-Most encounters were classified as Low Cost, while 18.74% were High Cost.
+Most encounters were classified as Low Cost, while 18.74% were classified as High Cost.

-### Recommendation

-Use cost bands to compare:

-- encounter class
-- age group
-- condition burden
-- utilisation group
-- clinical condition
+This indicates that healthcare costs are not evenly distributed across encounters.

+Cost segmentation could be used to compare patient groups, encounter classes and clinical conditions to identify where higher-cost healthcare activity is concentrated.

-The current thresholds are analyst-defined and should be described clearly rather than presented as official healthcare classifications.
+The current cost thresholds should be treated as exploratory analytical categories rather than formal healthcare classifications.

 ---

-## 9. Investigate the Relationship Between Gender and Utilisation
+## 9. Gender Differences in Utilisation May Warrant Further Analysis

-Female patients recorded higher average encounter utilisation than male patients.
+Female patients recorded a higher average number of encounters than male patients.

-### Recommendation

-Further analysis could compare gender groups using:

-- encounter class
-- age distribution
-- pregnancy-related activity
-- condition burden
-- preventive screening
-- average cost per patient

-This would help identify which factors contribute to the observed utilisation difference within the synthetic dataset.
+The difference may reflect several factors within the synthetic dataset, including age distribution, pregnancy-related care, preventive screening or differences in condition burden.

+Further demographic analysis could help determine which factors are most strongly associated with this utilisation difference.

 ---

-## 10. Use City-Level Rather Than State-Level Geographic Analysis
+## 10. Geographic Analysis Is More Meaningful at City Level

-All patients were located in Massachusetts, preventing meaningful state-level comparisons.
+All patients in the dataset were located in Massachusetts, which limits the value of state-level comparisons.

-### Recommendation

-Use city-level geography when exploring:

-- patient counts
-- encounter volumes
-- common conditions
-- average claim cost
-- high-utilisation patients

-State-level maps or comparisons should be avoided because they would show only one geographic category.
+Geographic analysis would therefore be more meaningful at city level, where differences in patient volume, encounter activity, common conditions and healthcare costs may be more visible.

 ---

-## 11. Maintain Patient Timeline Validation Rules
+## 11. Healthcare Timeline Validation Should Remain an Important Data-Quality Control

-Five medication records had STOP dates before START dates, and 165 encounters occurred after recorded patient death dates.
+Five medication records had STOP dates earlier than START dates, while 165 encounters occurred after recorded patient death dates.

-### Recommendation

-Future healthcare data pipelines should automatically flag:

-- STOP before START
-- encounters before birth
-- encounters after death
-- impossible treatment durations
-- missing patient or encounter references

-These checks should be completed before calculating patient journeys, duration measures or longitudinal trends.
+These inconsistencies could affect treatment-duration calculations and longitudinal patient analysis.

+Healthcare data pipelines would benefit from routine checks for impossible or inconsistent patient timelines before the data is used for reporting.

 ---

-## 12. Preserve Source-Data Issues Rather Than Silently Correcting Them
+## 12. Source-Data Quality Issues Should Be Clearly Documented

-The logical inconsistencies identified during validation were documented rather than overwritten.

-### Recommendation

-Continue using this approach in analytical projects.

-Where source data contains questionable values:

-1. identify the issue
-2. quantify the affected records
-3. document the analytical impact
-4. exclude or correct records only where there is a justified rule
-5. retain transparency in the project documentation

-This produces a more defensible analytical workflow.
+The analysis identified a small number of logical inconsistencies while most structural checks passed successfully.

+Clearly documenting these issues improves transparency and helps users understand which findings may be affected by source-data limitations.

+Where questionable records are retained, their potential analytical impact should be made clear rather than being silently ignored.

 ---

 # Overall Recommendation

+The analysis suggests that healthcare utilisation, condition burden and cost should be considered together rather than independently.

-The strongest analytical opportunity is to combine patient demographics, condition burden, encounter utilisation and cost into a patient-level view.
+A patient-level analytical view combining demographics, encounter frequency, condition burden, treatment activity and healthcare cost could provide a more complete understanding of healthcare demand.

-Rather than analysing each healthcare table independently, a future extension could create a patient summary model containing:

-- patient demographics
-- total encounters
-- utilisation group
-- distinct condition count
-- total medication activity
-- total procedure activity
-- total claim cost
-- inpatient encounters
-- emergency encounters

-This would provide a more complete view of patient complexity and healthcare demand while avoiding direct many-to-many joins between transactional clinical tables.
+This would make it easier to distinguish between high-utilisation patients, high-cost patients and patients with greater clinical complexity, while supporting more focused service and resource analysis.